olivaresf/objective-c-style-guide/README.md

 ## Imports

 If there is more than one import statement, group the statements [together](http://ashfurrow.com/blog/structuring-modern-objective-c).
 Commenting each group is optional.
+Common group names include: Model, Categories, Views, ViewControllers.

 Note: For modules use the [@import](http://clang.llvm.org/docs/Modules.html#using-modules) syntax.